 Some of these bays are only accessible by boat, while others require drives down awful dirt roads — we got our car stuck in a giant pothole and it took us about 20 minutes and the help of two other people to get out!

-While you’re on the island, go from bay to bay until you find your favorite — ours was definitely the magnificent Arthur Bay.
+While you’re on the island, go from bay to bay until you find your favorite.
+Mine was definitely the magnificent Arthur Bay!

-If you want to kayak or jet ski, hang out at a café, or grab a gelato, then head to Horseshoe Bay.
-If you want to lay under a shady tree, then Alma Bay is the place.
-If you feel like snorkeling, then Arthur Bay and Geoffrey Bay are your best bets.
-Just explore, and see what you find!
+If you want to kayak or jet ski, hang out at a café, or grab a gelato, head to Horseshoe Bay.
+Alma Bay is the place to lay under a shady tree.
+And, if you feel like snorkeling, Arthur Bay or Geoffrey Bay are your best bets.
+Just explore and see what you find!

-THIS BOAT TOUR is a must-book if you want to explore, snorkel, and stand-up paddle board some of Maggie Island’s most pristine bays and reefs – that you wouldn’t be able to find or access otherwise!
-A must!
+This boat tour is a must-book if you want to explore, snorkel, and stand-up paddleboard around some of Maggie Island’s most pristine bays and reefs!
 Click here to book it now.

 4. See the Rock Wallabies